peterussell/peterussell.github.io_old/_posts/2015-01-26-learning-swift-code-tips-and-quirks-1.md

         flyPlane("RV4", orientation: "Upside Down", reason: "More fun")

- - to link a UIView object in the storyboard to a property on a class:
+ - to link a UIView object in the storyboard to an *IBOutlet* property on a class:
     - open the 'Assistant Editor' - bow tie icon, top right of Xcode
     - CTRL+click-and-drag the object in the storyboard over to the code window